antrea-io/antrea/docs/design/ovs-pipeline.md

 `antreaProxy.skipServices`, and then forwards them to table [L2ForwardingCalc] to bypass Egress SNAT.
 Similar to flows 1-2, `ToGatewayRegMark` is also loaded.

-The packets, matched by flows 1-3, are forwared to this table by flow 8 in table [L3Forwarding], as they are classified as part of traffic destined for the external network.
+The packets, matched by flows 1-3, are forwarded to this table by flow 8 in table [L3Forwarding], as they are classified as part of traffic destined for the external network.
 However, these packets are not intended to undergo Egress SNAT.
 Consequently, flows 1-3 are used to bypass Egress SNAT for these packets.